samlatavares/frontend-flexbox-gchart/README.md

 ## What is this project?

-Project made with C# backend and HTML, CSS Frontend.
-There is a simple example of a page using Flexbox and also a gchart example.
+Project made with C#, HTML, Javascript and CSS.
+There is a simple example of a page using Flexbox.
+There are also a gchart example.

 ## How to run the project?